 Let’s find out your site’s average load time.
 Remember, it has to be 2 seconds or less for your site to qualify:

-i).
-First step: Go to Pingdom speed test tool.
+Go to Pingdom speed test tool.
 On the homepage, input your site URL (e.g. buildfire.com) into the search bar.
-Click the “Test Now” button:
+Click the “Start Test” button:

 There are so many things that might cause a site to load slowly.
 But it doesn’t matter what, you can do something about it.

 Not too long ago, Zoompf conducted a study by analyzing the top 1,000 Alexa-ranked sites for site speed and performance and found that the following four problems were the most common:

 If after checking your site load time and you discover it’s above 2 seconds, here are simple things you can do to optimize it:

 a).
 Use fewer but vital plugins: If you’re a WordPress user, I can confidently tell you that some of your installed plugins are not activated.

 Some are totally useless.
 As bloggers, we always like to install new fancy plugins – but it does our site load time much harm than good.